Skip to main content

 The BitVM smart contract for claim settlement involves a well-defined set of participants:

-1. Attesting Committee: Rather than forming a new entity, the existing validator set of the Bitlayer network serves as the attesting committee.
+1. Attesting Committee: Rather than forming a new entity, the existing validator set of the Bitlayer Network serves as the attesting committee.
 This committee is collectively responsible for pre-signing the transaction graph that defines the protocol.

 2. Protocol Participants: The active participants in the settlement game include a single, designated Operator responsible for submitting claims and any number of Watchers.
 Watchers can be anyone, including other validators, and their role is to monitor the operator and challenge fraudulent claims.